enginSacan/BolAssignment/README.md

 * Page classes inherited from base class.

-* WebDriverManager is used for getting browser drivers.
-To get the screenshots of the failure cases, you need to switch browser to Firefox.
+* Three options are added to run the test automation about browsers:
+  * Chrome
+  * Firefox
+  * Headless

 * If programmer want to use this suite in ci/cd pipeline there is also headless browser option is added to code.
-All options are commented out for usage.
+* Base class is used to handle the complexity of selenium commands and handle the expected conditions.

 ## Requirement of the test
 * Return policy for outside in Bol.com